Above the roof of Norway

-The gateway to Jotunheime has long traditions as a thoroughfare.
-From the verdant meadows and the lush cultural landscape of Bøverdalen you can catch a glimpse of towering mountains in the far distance, as the road slowly ascends through the valley.
-It makes its way up to the summit at 1,434 metres, making the road northern Europe’s highest mountain pass.
+The gateway to Jotunheimen has long traditions as a thoroughfare.
+From the verdant meadows and lush cultural landscape of Bøverdalen, you can vaguely see the mighty mountains in the far distance.
+The road climbs gently up through the valley.
+It makes its way up to the summit 1434 metres above sea level, making this road the highest mountain pass in northern Europe.

-Continuing down towards the Sognefjord the mountain region appears untamed.
-Where the Hurrungane massif towers up to the heavens the mountains suddenly open up and the landscape changes once again.
-Towards Gaupne the road descends to skirt the beautiful Sognefjord whose clear waters change colour from green to blue in tune with the light and the weather.
+Continuing down towards Sognefjorden, the mountain area appears untamed.
+Towards Gaupne, the road runs down along the beautiful Sognefjorden whose clear waters change colour from green to blue in tune with the light and the weather.

 - 108 km

 - 0 – 1434

 Norwegian Scenic Route Sognefjellet runs between Lom and Gaupne .